majadoon-ide/majadoon-ide/README.md

-- 👋 Hi, I’m @majadoon-ide
+- 👋 Hi, I’m Muhammad Awais Jadoon, this is my work profile.
 - 👀 I’m interested in reinforcement learning, machine learning for wireless networks
 - 🌱 I’m currently learning the application of ML and RL to wireless, ISAC and RAN23 protocols for 5G advance and 6G
 - 💞️ I’m looking to collaborate on 5G advance and 6G topics